Mark Thomson, Director–General of the BBC, delivered the first annual Theos lecture on 14th October 2008.

 The assumption when he joined the BBC back in 1979, that the decline and marginalization of religion was a straight forward corollary of modernism and was inevitable, is in the process of being disproven.

-Commenting on a speech given by the Archbishop of Canterbury in 2005 on the media, where he argued that news media often acted in ways which were "lethally damaging" to journalism's own reputation, Thompson defends the media and the BBC.
+Commenting on a speech given by the Archbishop of Canterbury in 2005 on the media, where the Archbishop argued that news media often acted in ways which were “lethally damaging” to journalism’s own reputation, Thompson defended the media and the BBC.

-Claims that the BBC is anti-God are "not just too sweeping; they are not even directionally true", he argues, going on to outline his optimism for the future relationship between religion and the media.
+He argued that claims that the BBC is anti–God are “not just too sweeping; they are not even directionally true”, going on to outline his optimism for the future relationship between religion and the media.